-This position is based in Seattle, WA with flexibility to work some evenings and weekend hours as needed.
-This position will have a hybrid work schedule with the ability to work from home and the Seattle office.
-The exact schedule and expectations will be agreed on during the hiring process.
+This full-time position is ideally based in Seattle, with flexibility to work some evenings and weekend hours as needed.
+The team is open to considering a remote work arrangement.
+Specific details regarding the schedule and expectations will be agreed on during the hiring process.

-This positions include approximately 10% travel to visit regions and Indigenous Peoples in territory to deepen understanding of Nia Tero’s work and to support events, regional and global convenings.
+This position includes approximately 10% travel to visit regions and Indigenous peoples in territory to deepen understanding of Nia Tero’s work and to support events, regional and global convenings.

 - Able to operate a computer and other office productivity equipment; able to remain stationary at a computer for extended periods of time and move around their assigned workspace.

 If interested in this role, click on the APPLY NOW button below to email your cover letter and resume.
 Please include “Senior Manager, MEL” in the subject line.

 Nia Tero is a polycultural, global organization that strives to have an inclusive, equitable, and diverse work culture.
 We strongly encourage people from historically excluded groups to apply.

 The salary for this position is USD $105,000-$115,000 annually based on experience.
 Our compensation program is U.S. based and pay ranges are representative of compensation in the U.S. market.
 For positions outside of the U.S., pay rates are determined based on the applicable local regional market.

 This is a full-time permanent position and qualifies for healthcare benefits (medical, dental and vision), 401K and paid time off (including vacation leave, sick leave and personal days).